Academics

 Whatever you choose, you’ll find a supportive community of teachers and learners at CWC.

 The spirit of free inquiry, which characterizes the educational environment, must be allowed to flourish within the context of mutual respect and civil discourse.
-Discriminatory, threatening, or harassing behavior against any group or individual based on, but not limited to, gender, color, disability, sexual orientation, religious preference, national origin, ancestry, or age will not be tolerate
+Discriminatory, threatening, or harassing behavior against any group or individual based on, but not limited to, race, color, religion, sex (including pregnancy, sexual orientations, marital status, or gender identity), national origin, age, disability (mental and/or physical), veteran status, or genetic information will not be tolerated.